synesthete/OpenerManifest/README.md

 ## Overview

-There are three main entities (apps, actions, and formats) under two top level keys (`apps` and `actions`) that define a many-to-many relationship between web URLs and the apps they can be opened in.
+There are four main entities (apps, actions, and formats) under three top level keys (`apps`, `actions`, and `browsers`) that define a many-to-many relationship between web URLs and the apps they can be opened in.

 ![](graphic.jpg)

-Actions contain formats as child dictionaries, and formats are matched with apps through identifers.
+Actions contain formats as child dictionaries, and formats are matched with apps through identifiers.
+Browsers contain keys from each of the action, app, and format constructs and are intended to be capable of handling any http or https URL as an input.

 ## Apps